Home Research Facilities People Publications OSA/Education Jobs UPRM Physics

 • Luminescence and high-resolution optical spectroscopy;

-This system is designed for Ultrafast Hemispherical Angle-Resolved Light Scattering measurements and has custom-built large-diameter elliptical metallic mirror and 16-bit CCD camera.
-This equipment monitors a spatial distribution of scattered light with angular and temporal resolution within hemisphere.
+This system is designed for high-resolution angular measurements of far-field light scattering within a full hemisphere, with femtosecond temporal resolution, and for sample temperatures down to a few kelvins.
+This newly built in our lab tr-ARHELS instrument provides substantially new information, inaccessible before, about the dynamics of stochastic surfaces on the mesoscale at low temperatures.
+The scatterometer uses large-scale aspherical reflective optics and modern data acquisition electronics for statistical photometric imaging of multi-scale nonequilibrium processes in materials and supports several switchable geometries.
+This equipment monitors a spatial distribution of scattered light with angular and temporal resolution within a hemisphere.
 Collinear pump and probe laser pulses are overlapped on the sample surface at normal incidence.
-Time delay between probe and pump pulses is controlled by an optomechanical delay line.
-Scattered light is collected by elliptical metallic mirror as a function of time delay between pump and probe pulses or as a function of sample temperature.
-Integrated light scattering intensity over hemisphere can be also measured by an amplified silicon detector conjugated with gated data processor.
+The time delay between probe and pump pulses is controlled by an optomechanical delay line.
+Scattered light is collected by an elliptical metallic mirror as a function of the time delay between pump and probe pulses or as a function of sample temperature.
+Integrated light scattering intensity over hemisphere can be also measured by an amplified silicon detector conjugated with the gated data processor.
+Tr-ARHELS instrument is fully computer-controlled and operates with external ultrafast or continuous wave laser sources.
+It was built with the possibility to apply polarization and spectral analysis of scattered light, to realize cross-polarization ultrafast diffraction conoscopy measurements, and other experimental geometries to monitor 3D light scattering.

 Z-Scan.
 A new optical Z-scan setup was recently built and programmed.
 This setup is designed to measure the real and imaginary part of the third-order nonlinear susceptibility χ(3).
 The setup works as a part of femtosecond and picosecond laser system.